-A Good book for VA - How to Prepare for Verbal Ability and Reading Comprehension and the pearson guide To verbal ability.
-I guess both cost around 550 or something each.
+Ans: A Good book for VA - How to Prepare for Verbal Ability and Reading Comprehension and the Pearson guide To verbal ability.
+I guess both costs around 550 or something each.

-Verbal Ability: Discuss Your Strategy for the Section ::
+Ques: Verbal Ability: Discuss Your Strategy for the Section:

-See, u may find lots of strategies for verbal ability but there is no 'such strategy' that i can probably tell.
+Ans: See, u may find lots of strategies for verbal ability but there is no 'such strategy' that I can probably tell.
 I used to do something out of the box.
 Do the same if it fits.
-Have a vocab session with a enthusiastic Bachelor of literature field.
-You can always find one on Social Media or several freelancers are also there!
+Have a vocabulary session with an enthusiastic Bachelor of literature field.
+You can always find one on social media or several freelancers are also there!
 You can even pay for one!

 Try playing some vocab game like something in the spell bee type and maybe other comprehensive game!

-This will improve your prep as well as refresh your mind :)
+This will improve your preparation as well as refresh your mind :)

-ANS.
+Ans.
 Books of Arun Sharma are the best.
 One of the ways to start building your vocabulary is by reading 'Word Power Made Easy' by Norman Lewis.
-There are close to 50 exercises/ sessions in that book, and ideally one can finish the same in as many days.
-In addition, a couple of books that are very good for building vocabulary are 'All about Words' by Rosenblum and Nurenberg, and '30 Days to a More Powerful Vocabulary' by Wilfred Funk and Norman Lewis.,
+There are 50 exercises/ sessions in that book, and ideally one can finish the same in as many days.
+In addition, a couple of books that are very good for building vocabulary are 'All about Words' by Rosenblum and Nurenberg, and '30 Days to a More Powerful Vocabulary' by Wilfred Funk and Norman Lewis.

-My core strategy around this has been elimination.
-I had practiced quite a few logical reasoning question types, and there were some types of questions that I was very comfortable with.
+Ans: My core strategy around this has been elimination.
+I had practiced quite a few logical reasoning question types, and there were some questions that I was very comfortable with.

 My strategy was around reading the question quickly to judge whether it fell in my comfort zone and if it did, then I would go for it.
 If not, then I would come back to it if I had the time.

-ANS.
-CAT is not a mystery, it is a combination of Hard Work + Intelligence + Luck (only because of the online format).
+Ans.
+CAT is not a mystery, it is a combination of hard work + intelligence + luck (only because of the online format).
 You can't change luck.
-All you can do in 2 months is adjust your hard-work settings and try not to harm your intelligence too much Some tiny and obvious fundas to follow.
+All you can do in 2 months is adjust your hard-work settings and try not to harm your intelligence too much.

-I too had to prepare for CAT in under 2-3 months of serious preparation and found the following points working in my favor.
+I too had to prepare for CAT in under 2-3 months of serious preparation and found the following points working in my favour.